 6.)
 Has the stain held up?

--Granted I don’t have kids, but the stain has held up to me scrubbing with a Lysol wipe and no issues.
+-Granted I don’t have kids, but the stain has held up to me scrubbing with a Lysol wipe and no issues for nearly 4 years now.

 7.)
 Should I stain my cabinets?